Asqatasun/Asqatasun/docs/index.md

 Making your website better is hard.
 Better for users, better for developers, better for the client.
-[W3C standards](http://www.w3.org/TR/) can bring a lot of help, but they are a kind of tedious to understand and implement.
+[W3C standards](http://www.w3.org/TR/) can bring a lot of help, but they are kind of tedious to understand and implement.

 [Tanaguru](http://www.tanaguru.com/) helps you in making your web site accessible.
 It tests your pages, whole site,  or application and gives you